ublue-os/bazzite/docs/src/Installing_and_Managing_Software/Updates_Rollbacks_and_Rebasing/rolling_back_system_updates.md

 ujust configure-grub
 ```
 Select the "**unhide**" opiton to have GRUB appear on boot.

+>Controls may vary with different handheld or HTPC navigate the menu and an external physical keyboard may be needed.

 # How do I save my **current** deployment?